Ebook | 20 minute read

 On the User Interface side of the coin, designers typically have more creative backgrounds, but must balance that with following rules as to what the customer ultimately wants.

-The shared goal among UX and UI is the customer experience, however the approach, tools, and required skill sets differ.
+The shared goal between UX and UI is the customer experience, however, the approach, tools, and required skill sets differ.

-The UX approach is more analysis and project management based, while the UI side takes a more creative role with visual elements based on the UX recommendation.
-There is no chicken or the egg equivalency between the two; while UX precedes UI, both disciplines are considered equal and necessary.
+The UX approach is more analysis and project-management-based, while the UI side takes a more creative role with visual elements based on the UX recommendation.
+There is no chicken or egg equivalency between the two; while UX precedes UI, both disciplines are considered equal and necessary.

 Here are a few more side-by-side comparisons:

 UX/UI considerations are driving more mobile commerce success stories.
 It’s a value add and a must-have for anyone transacting goods and services online.
-As customers move to even greater heights of mobile commerce connectivity, the experience must be flawless.
+As customers move to even greater heights of mCommerce connectivity, the experience must be flawless.